Greenhouse gas emissions by the United Kingdom: Peat

 UK peatlands such as the Great North Bog cover around 23,000 km2 or 9.5% of the UK land area and store at least 3.2 billion tonnes of carbon.
 A loss of only 5% of UK peatland carbon would equate to the total annual UK anthropogenic greenhouse gas emissions.
 Healthy peat bogs have a net long-term ‘cooling’ effect on the climate.
 Peatlands rely on water.
 When drained, peatlands waste away through oxidation, adding carbon dioxide to the atmosphere.
 Damaged and degraded peatlands place a substantial financial burden on society because of increased greenhouse gas emissions, poorer water quality and loss of other ecosystem services.
 The Wildlife Trusts say that selling peat should be banned.

-Deforestation

-Deforestation contributes to climate change.
-Between 2016 and 2018, an area the size of the UK was used globally to meet British consumer demand for certain products such as palm oil, cocoa and others.
-Deforestation in the United Kingdom itself also contributes.
+Heath

+Woody plant encroachment occurring in heathlands, can lead to the release of soil organic carbon, which is not offset by the growth in woody biomass above ground.
+The removal of conifers from afforested heathland is a recommended measure to reverse this trend.

+Seas

+MPs say that bottom trawling and dredging is harmful and should be banned in marine protected areas.